-It was earlier that day that Book's video announcement was released.
-In the video she also addressed the Elon Faculty Forward event that ended in front of her office.
+It was earlier on Dec.
+4, that Book's video announcement was released.
+In the video she also addressed the Elon Faculty Forward event ending in front of her office.

 "At Elon, we have never started meaningful discussions using bull horns and carrying signs," Book said in the video.
 "Unfortunately, issues this group is concerned with had not been raised through Academic Council, where all faculty — including adjuncts — have a voice."

-But Catherine Bush, assistant professor of biology and member of the Organizing Committee of Elon Faculty Forward, doesn't believe Academic Council is the right way to go for non-tenure-track faculty members because of the lack of representation within the council.
+But Catherine Bush, assistant professor of biology and member of the Organizing Committee of Elon Faculty Forward, doesn't believe Academic Council is the right way to go.
+Bush believes non-tenure-track faculty members lack representation within the council.

 "We want the best for our students, but to do that we need our own representation," Bush said.
 "We don't get paid to go to Academic Council meetings.
 So, should I spend my time with my daughter, when I don't get paid very much at all or should I come to a meeting where I'm not fairly represented?"